 In the background my favourite Billie Holiday CD was playing.
-My parents had brought it in for me on the second day of my ‘incarceration’.
-At their insistence, nurses put the music on for me—I never tired of Billie, Nina, or Ella.
-In my mind, my ‘brain dead’ mind, I sang along to those long ago songs.
+My parents brought it in for me on the second day of my ‘incarceration’.
+At their insistence, nurses put the music on—I never tired of Billie, Nina, or Ella.
+In my mind, my ‘brain-dead’ mind, I sang along to those long-ago songs.
 Billie was just finishing That Ole Devil Called Love, and knowing the order of the CD by heart, I knew that at any moment she’d start singing Easy Living which was my all-time favourite song, by her or anyone else.
 As soon as the first bar of the piano’s part trickled through the air, I felt that same wave of pleasure wash over me.
-The prickle of anticipation, the plaintive, lovelorn lyrics hanging on the air.
+The prickle of anticipation, the plaintive, lovelorn lyrics hanging on the air, recalling decades-old romance.

 Another day, I thought, just like any other.
-How long had it been now?
+How long has it been now?
 A month?
 Five weeks?
 That’s a long time to just lie in bed and do nothing.
-Although there had been rainy winter Mondays in the past when I longed to do exactly that.
-Sometimes here I hear the patter of rain on the window if the wind is blowing in the right direction.
+Although there were plenty of rainy winter Mondays in the past when I longed to do exactly that.
+Sometimes I hear the patter of rain on the window if the wind is blowing in the right direction.
 Such a comforting sound.
 So ordinary, so normal.
 I love the sound of the rain.

-I felt Simon take my hand in his warm one.
-His hand seemed so warm, so big, it seemed to swallow mine up inside it and I felt safe, protected.
-I could feel the roughness of the dried-on blobs of paint on his fingers and there was a definite aroma of turps.
-He’d been decorating again.
-Other husbands have to be nagged into DIY but Simon had been using it as therapy to help him cope since my accident.
+Simon takes my hand in his.
+His hand seems so warm, so big, it seems to swallow mine up inside it and I feel safe, protected.
+I can feel the roughness of the dried-on blobs of paint on his fingers and there is a definite aroma of turps.
+He’s been decorating again.
+Other husbands have to be nagged into DIY but Simon has been using it as therapy to help him cope since my accident.
 He’s such a sweetie.
-I reckon he must have redecorated pretty much the whole of our little house by now.
-But I didn’t want to think about our little house—it made me feel so homesick.
-You had to curb your emotions in here; after all it still might be weeks before I can go home.
+He must have redecorated pretty much the whole of our little house by now.
+Though I don’t want to think about our little house—it makes me feel so homesick.
+You have to curb your emotions in here; after all it still might be weeks before I can go home.
 But I’m excited to see what he’s been doing.

-It was amazing really—Simon doing painting and decorating at home, and him from a very wealthy family.
+It’s amazing really—Simon painting and decorating our home—and him from a very wealthy family.
 But he’s always said he wants to do things for himself.
-He’s never wanted to use his family’s wealth to make his way in the world, he wanted to be his own man, so he had started at the bottom of his father’s firm as a trainee in the accounts department.
+He’s never wanted to use his family’s wealth to make his way in the world, he wants to be his own man.
+That’s why he started at the bottom of his father’s firm as a trainee in the accounts department.
 It’s taken him years of hard work to make his way up the ladder, but it’s been purely on his own merit.
 Our house is small and cosy.
 Everything we have, we’ve worked hard for, and we’re justifiably proud of what we’ve achieved together.
-We had never had much money but we had each other, and that was the way we liked it.
+We’ve never had much money, but we have each other, and that’s the way we like it.

-His visits never seemed to be as frequent as I would have liked, so I looked forward to them, knowing he was working very hard and couldn’t always get in to see me.
-When he did come in, he would sit and hold my hand and talk to me about his day at work, about the petty squabbles between staff members or tell me about meetings.
-Sometimes he’d read minutes to me, or reports.
+His visits never seem to be as frequent as I would like, so I really look forward to them.
+I know he’s working very hard and can’t always get in to see me.
+When he does come in, he sits and holds my hand and talks to me about his day at work: about the petty squabbles between staff members or he tells me about meetings.
+Sometimes he reads minutes to me, or reports.
 Poor Simon.
-It wasn’t very interesting stuff but it was so good to hear his voice.
-And at least I was able to feel that even just by being there, by listening, I was able to make a contribution to our relationship.
+It isn’t very interesting stuff but it is so good to hear his voice.
+And at least I feel that even just by being here, by listening, I am still able to make a contribution to our relationship.
 Sometimes he just tells me he loves me and that he misses me.
 Soppy stuff that warms my heart.
 Or doesn’t, if you believe the doctors who say my heart is beyond anyone’s help now.

 But now it dawns on me he is trying to tell me something, there seems to be something important he needs me to know.
 I was still half-listening to Billie singing her plaintive song of self-denial and sacrifice, just dreaming along with the music, my head full of images of dancers in speakeasies, swaying to the music amidst a fug of cigarette smoke and bootleg liquor.
-Suddenly I felt a strong pressure on my hand as Simon squeezed it when he turned around to shout over his shoulder at someone, anyone.
+Suddenly I feel a strong pressure on my hand as Simon squashes it as he turns to shout over his shoulder at someone, anyone.

 ‘For God’s sake, turn that bloody racket off!’
-His voice broke on the last words and there was a click and an abrupt silence.
-I felt Simon turn back to me, and now I knew with a shock that he was crying!
-That nurse, Margaret, came over to try and comfort him, but I felt him shrug her off.
-A Jamaican woman, she always sounded so big and black and vibrant.
-She always brought a rush of energy and life into the room with her.
-She was my favourite.
-She always had time to gossip and laugh, always made me feel like she knew me and cared about me.
-Some of the things she told me you’d never believe!
-Things about the other patients, or which nurse was sleeping with which doctor and of course I wasn’t going to tell anyone, was I?
+His voice breaks on the last words and there is a click and an abrupt silence.
+I feel Simon turn back to me, and now it dawns on me with a shock that he is crying.
+That nurse, Margaret, comes over to try and comfort him, but I feel him lean away from her.
+A Jamaican woman, she always sounds so big and black and vibrant.
+She always brings a rush of energy and life into the room with her.
+She is my favourite.
+She always has time to gossip and laugh, always makes me feel like she knows me and cares about me.
+You’d never believe some of the things she’s told me.
+Things about the other patients, or which nurse was sleeping with which doctor, and of course she knows I won’t tell anyone, will I?

-Someone whose voice I didn’t recognise was on Simon’s other side, and there was another new man in the room too.
-My favourite doctor, Dr Nadim was not there, which was strange.
-Dr Nadim was another really nice person—so considerate—never treated you like a nameless lump of meat.
+Someone whose voice I don’t recognise speaks from Simon’s other side, and there is another new man in the room too.
+My favourite doctor, Dr Nadim isn’t here, which seems strange.
+Dr Nadim is another really nice person—so considerate—never treats me like a nameless lump of meat.
 Even if there’s no one else in the room, it’s always, ‘Mrs Cooper, I’m just going to…’ whatever it is he is there to do, or, ‘Good morning Mrs Cooper, how are you today?’
 So kind.
 So reassuring.
-He must have known how frightened I was at first.
-I’d never been in hospital before.
+He must know how frightened I was at first.
+I’ve never been in hospital before.

 One of these new men tell Simon he is doing the right thing, no matter how hard it may seem.
-What did that mean, I wondered.
+What does that mean, I wonder.

-Everything had seemed so nice and normal, so everyday-ish, that I was really startled when I heard a couple of clicks and realised that the humming, beeping and gasping next to me had stopped.
-The machines that had been my constant companions for months had been switched off.
-The room seemed loud with the silence that followed.
+Everything had seemed so nice and normal, so everydayish, that I feel really startled when I hear a couple of clicks and realise that the humming, beeping and gasping next to me has stopped.
+The machines that have been my constant companions for months have been switched off.
+The room seems loud with the silence that follows.

-At first I thought they were going to wake me up.
-I felt such a surge of excitement.
-After all this time, it had finally happened!
-I was better!
-They must have discovered I could breathe on my own now, or something like that.
-But no. No, now Simon’s hand clutched mine even more tightly, his other hand snagged in the bedclothes and his sad, silent weeping became anguished sobbing, and then slowly it began to dawn on me that whatever this was, it wasn’t good.
+At first, I think they are going to wake me up.
+I feel such a surge of excitement.
+After all this time, it has finally happened!
+I’m better!
+They’ve discovered I can breathe on my own now, or something like that.
+But no. No, now Simon’s hand clutches mine even more tightly, his other hand snags in the bedclothes and his sad, silent weeping turns to anguished sobbing.
+Whatever this is, it isn’t good.

-Everyone else was there, gathered around him.
+Everyone else was here, gathered around him.
 What had any of these told Simon to upset him so much?
-Margaret the nurse, the two men I didn’t know, and whom I assumed were doctors, in their smart suits and white coats.
+Margaret the nurse, shaking her head sadly.
+The two men I didn’t know, whom I assumed were doctors, in their smart suits and white coats.
 Or Simon’s parents, respectable, wealthy and middle-aged.
 They patted his shoulder and exchanged looks of polite concern.
 I never did like them.
 As I listened to him crying, I felt as if the lump in my throat would choke me.
-I tried to will the tears to roll down my cheeks so everyone would all see that I was still in here somewhere, still me.
+I tried to will the tears to roll down my cheeks so everyone would see that I was still in here somewhere, still me.
 But nothing happened.
 I wanted so much to hug him, to tell him he would be fine, that I was okay and he was not to worry about me.
-Tell him I wasn’t in pain, felt in fact rather detached from it all…
+Tell him I wasn’t in pain, that I felt in fact rather detached from it all…

 It was at this point I finally realised that I was looking down on the room from above the bed.
 I could see the slightly thinning patch on the crown of Simon’s head, and the much larger, bald shiny patch on his father’s.